 - Develop your skills in critical analysis, reasoning and debate.

-- Receive professional training for a career in intellectual property and patents.
+- Receive professional training for a career in intellectual Property Law.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.